Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 CW - Worked on debugging, adjustments, and a little bit of Trainer HW - Massive debugging pain, testing going well and continuing to add Trainer stuff and starting on battling

+### 5/26-29/23

+TBD

+### 5/30/23

+CW - Updating the csv to make it more practical and talked with Bell about the UI side of things

 ## Fishan Chowdhury (Bell)

 ### 5/23/23